LexiFi/menhir/test/static/README.md

 Some tests involve multiple files.
 By convention, if several files have the same name up to a numeric suffix, then they belong in a single group and should be fed together to Menhir.

+The subdirectory `merge/` contains a few tests of the `--merge-errors` facility.